-Deladenus siricidicola has been, and continues to be, the central focus of classical biological control efforts conducted in most of the woodwasp’s introduced range in the southern hemisphere (Bedding 1993, Hurley et al. 2007, Slippers et al. 2012).
-Soon after the discovery of S. noctilio in North America, the nematode was considered as a biological control option in the United States of America as well (Williams et al. 2012).
-The mycetophagous life-cycle of the nematode facilitates its mass production as a biological control agent since it can persist in this cycle in culture for several generations (Bedding 1993).
-Results are highly successful in some regions (e.g. 75% to close to 100% infection in Australasia) but control with the nematode is poor in other areas (e.g. KwaZulu-Natal, South Africa <10%) (reviewed in Hurley et al. 2007).
-Wood moisture is thought to be a key factor inhibiting infection, and this is influenced by climate; KwaZulu-Natal receives most of its precipitation in the summer unlike Australasia, where the methodology was developed, which receives more precipitation in the winter (Hurley et al. 2008, Slippers et al. 2012).
-Soon after the discovery of S. noctilio in New York State in 2004, and prior to the discovery of the presence of the “North American” nematode strain, controlled release experiments with D. siricidicola began in the United States of America (Williams and Mastro 2008).
-Early investigators assumed that it would be relatively simple to adapt the techniques developed in Australasia to North America (Williams et al. 2012).
-However, climatic differences affecting the timing of nematode application, the potential for non-target effects on native woodwasps and other woodboring insects, as well as competition or hybridization with the “North American” nematode strain are areas for further investigation before releases can be made (Williams et al. 2012).
+Deladenus siricidicola has been, and continues to be, the central focus of classical biological control efforts conducted in most of the woodwasp’s introduced range in the southern hemisphere (Bedding, 1993; Hurley et al., 2007; Slippers et al., 2012).
+Soon after the discovery of S. noctilio in North America, D. siricidicola was considered as a biological control option in the USA as well (Williams et al., 2012).
+The mycetophagous life-cycle of D. siricidicola facilitates its mass production as a biological control agent since it can persist in this cycle in culture for several generations (Bedding, 1993).
+Results are highly successful in some regions (e.g. 75% to close to 100% infection in Australasia) but control with the nematode is poor in other areas (e.g., KwaZulu-Natal, South Africa <10%) (reviewed in Hurley et al., 2007).
+Wood moisture is thought to be a key factor inhibiting infection, and this is influenced by climate; KwaZulu-Natal receives most of its precipitation in the summer unlike Australasia, where the methodology was developed, which receives more precipitation in the winter (Hurley et al., 2008; Slippers et al., 2012).
+Soon after the discovery of S. noctilio in New York State in 2004, and prior to the discovery of the presence of the “North American” nematode strain, controlled release experiments with D. siricidicola began in the USA (Williams and Mastro, 2008).
+Early investigators assumed that it would be relatively simple to adapt the techniques developed in Australasia to North America (Williams et al., 2012).
+However, climatic differences affecting the timing of D. siricidicola application, the potential for non-target effects on native woodwasps and other woodboring insects, as well as competition or hybridization with the “North American” nematode strain are areas for further investigation before releases can be made (Williams et al., 2012).

 37.4 Evaluation of Biological Control